Whatever You Want (Status Quo song)

 "Whatever You Want" is a rock song by the British rock band Status Quo.
 Written by Rick Parfitt and Andy Bown, it was released on the album of the same name in 1979 and has become one of the band's better-known works.
 The track peaked at number 4 on the UK charts on 30 September 1979.
-It originally appeared on the band's 1979 album Whatever You Want and was later re-recorded for their 2003 album Riffs.
+It was later re-recorded for their 2003 album Riffs.

 Composition

 The song commences with a quiet introduction, containing a guitar playing notes from chords.
 Rick Parfitt and Francis Rossi used chorus, fuzz and flanging effects on their guitars.
 This lasts for approximately 26 seconds, and fades out towards the end.
 After this, the guitar picks up once more with a D-minor riff, and 40 seconds into the piece, the familiar D-major riff of the song begins, accompanied by drums from the 56 second mark.

 At 1 minute, 11 seconds, all audio pauses for approximately half a second; at this point, the lyrical portion commences.
 The music returns as soon as the first lyrics are heard.
 This pause creates a short-lived dramatic start to the song, which lasts for a total of four minutes.